MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/overview-viewer-mode.md

 - Enable the **Use Viewer Mode** policy setting.
 You can find this policy setting under Computer Configuration\Policies\Administrative Templates\Microsoft Office 2016 (Machine)\Licensing Settings.

-- Disable the **Automatically activate Office with federated organization credentials** policy setting.
+- If you're using Version 2204 or older, disable the **Automatically activate Office with federated organization credentials** policy setting.
 You can find this setting under User Configuration\Policies\Administrative Templates\Microsoft Office 2016\Subscription Activation.
 By disabling this setting, you ensure that Office is not automatically activated with federated organization credentials.

 To use these policy settings, download and install the [Administrative Template files (ADMX/ADML) for Office](https://www.microsoft.com/download/details.aspx?id=49030) from the Microsoft Download Center.

 ## Considerations when using viewer mode